 The Home Depot, Inc. (The Home Depot), incorporated on June 29, 1978, is a home improvement retailer.
-The Company operates The Home Depot stores, which are full-service, warehouse-style stores.
-The Home Depot stores sell an assortment of building materials, home improvement and lawn and garden products and provide a number of services.
-The Home Depot stores average approximately 104,000 square feet of enclosed space, with approximately 24,000 additional square feet of outside garden area.
-The Home Depot stores serve three primary customer groups: do-it-yourself (D-I-Y) customers, do-it-for-me (D-I-F-M) customers and professional customers.
-As of February 3, 2013, the Company was operating 2,256 The Home Depot stores located throughout the United States, including the Commonwealth of Puerto Rico and the territories of the United States Virgin Islands and Guam, Canada and Mexico.
-The Company also offers over 600,000 products through its Home Depot and Home Decorators Collection websites.
-In January 2012, the Company acquired Redbeacon.
-In October 2012, U.S. Home Systems, Inc. became an indirect wholly owned subsidiary of The Home Depot.
-In February 2013, it acquired Measurecomp LLC and HD Components LLC.
-In January 2014, Home Depot Inc acquired Blinds.com.
+The Company sells an assortment of building materials, home improvement products, and lawn and garden products, and provides various services.
+The Home Depot stores averaged approximately 104,000 square feet of enclosed space, with over 24,000 additional square feet of outside garden area, as of January 29, 2017.
+The Home Depot stores serve three primary customer groups: do-it-yourself (DIY) customers, do-it-for-me (DIFM) customers and professional customers.
+The Company had approximately 2,278 stores located throughout the United States, including the Commonwealth of Puerto Rico and the territories of the United States Virgin Islands and Guam, Canada and Mexico, as of January 29, 2017.

 Home Depot Inc

 - Lowe's to buy maintenance supplies retailer for $512 million

 - Home Depot's profit tops on higher sales of big-ticket items |

 - UPDATE 3-Home Depot's profit tops on higher sales of big-ticket items